matthew-spire/MVIDaggerHilt/README.md

 - Three ways for a class to get an object it needs:
   - Class constructs the dependency it needs
     - E.g., `Car` would create and initialize its own instance of `Engine`
-  - Grab it from somwehere else
+  - Grab it from somewhere else
     - Some Android APIs, such as `Context` getters and `getSystemService()`, work this way
   - **DI**/Have it supplied as a parameter
     - App can provide these dependencies when the class is constructed or pass them in to the functions that need each dependency